JosueJovel/project-management-fullstack-application/README.md

-Project Management Software
+GroupThink
 ===============================
 # Overview

-A Full Stack Application for managing teams, users, and projects for companies.
+GroupThinnk is a Full Stack Application for managing teams, users, and projects for companies.
 Admins may log in, post announcements, create new teams, assign/edit projects, and add new users for a company.
 Non-admins can view content but cannot make any direct changes for a company.

 Angular is used for the front end framework, and Spring Boot is used for the REST API.
 PostgreSQL is used for the database.
 This project was completed as a group effort with other developers in the FastTrack'd program provided by Cook Systems.